1,397+ Positive Reviews | NATE Certified | Serving Portland Since 2008

 Change Filters Monthly During Peak Season

-Swap filters every 30 days when counts are high.
-Dirty filters reduce airflow and leave allergens embedded in your system.
+Swap filters every 30 days in spring.
+Dirty filters block airflow and trap pollen inside your system.

 Consider Whole-Home HEPA Filtration